Homestay IN Japan

 - Host Family Assignments

 - Students may request a specific host family, as long as they are members of Labo.
-If that family is unable to host, or if there is no request, Labo will select an appropriate host family with a host sister or brother within two years of the age of the exchangee.
+If that family is unable to host, or if there is no request, Labo will select an appropriate host family with a host sister or brother within three years of the age of the exchangee.
 If a student has other requests, such as a host with certain interests, or in a certain location, Labo will do their best to respect those requests.Host family activities vary from family to family.
 Some students will still be in school so a visit to their school is likely.
 When school is out, activities may include visiting local scenic and historical sites, including shrines and temples, shopping, sports, going to the beach, visiting relatives in the countryside, experiencing various aspects of traditional Japanese culture, and helping around the house with chores and cooking.
 Exchangees are expected to adapt to their host family’s lifestyle and schedule.
 Students with private plans should probably not join this program.

 - Travel to Host Families